SumoLogic/sumologic-documentation/docs/get-started/onboarding-checklists.md

 * [Save a Search](/docs/search/get-started-with-search/search-basics/save-search).
 Whether you are running ad hoc searches during a forensic investigation or running standard searches for health checks, you can save any search to run later.
 * [Schedule a Search](/docs/alerts/scheduled-searches) When you save a search, you have the option to set up the saved search to run at a scheduled interval with an automated notification by email of the search results.
 You can edit a saved search at any time.
-* [Receive Email Alerts from Scheduled Searches](../alerts/scheduled-searches/receive-email-alerts.md). ​There are three ways to receive scheduled search results email notifications: scheduled email, alert email, and real-time alerts.
+* [Create Email Alerts from Scheduled Searches](../alerts/scheduled-searches/create-email-alert.md). ​There are three ways to receive scheduled search results email notifications: scheduled email, alert email, and real-time alerts.

 ### Working with metrics